storycraft/node-kakao/readme.md

 ## Warning

-There are many security issue to use for production (I expect noone would use this anyway :P).
 Many functions that I may not know are disabled or tricked to keep this client simple.

-## Unknown parts

-How to generate device_uuid by using device ids?

 ## Example code